agBeta/memo-pwa/README.md

 # memo-pwa

-A memo board progressive web app
+This is a progressive web application to memorize your todo jobs.
+Technologies that are used: